basher/demo-storybook-modern-code-legacy-browser/README.md

 # Demo Storybook with modern CSS/JS bundled for legacy browsers
+This is a simple repo to demo:
+- Modern tooling (Parcel) to bundle SCSS & ES6+ for both modern & legacy browsers.
+- Using Storybook to author UI components, leveraging the `autodocs` feature to generate documentation.

 ## Compile and watch for UI changes
 > - Use the correct Node version as listed in `.nvmrc`.
 If necessary, install Node Version Manager (NVM).